cyberphone/saturn/PSD2.md

 ### Certification and Authentication Requirements
-Since PSD2 APIs provide access to *sensitive data* in arbitrary banks without necessarily having a contract, creates a requirement for *certification*.
+Since PSD2 APIs provide access to *sensitive data* in arbitrary banks without necessarily having a contract, there is a *certification requirement*.
 This also implies specific CAs (Certification Authorities) as well as centralized registries holding data about PSD2 service providers.
 A potential problem is that the cost for certification may be high and may also prove to be somewhat less easy to get acceptance for on a European or global level.